 If you live some way from an Asian store or don’t have enough time to visit one, you can find various types of fermented black beans and black bean garlic sauce on Amazon and other online stores, but the price tag will be much higher!

 Be aware that the meaning of “fermented bean” varies depending on the cultural context.
 For example, it is called natto in Japan, which is an edible ingredient.
 You can also find similar ingredients in Vietnamese, Filipino, and Cambodian cuisines, with slightly different flavors.
 Take note of the Chinese spelling before shopping to avoid confusion.

-Once opened, the fermented beans or sauce can be stored in the fridge for up to 6 months.
+Once opened, the fermented black beans can be stored in an airtight container for up to 6 months.